the-Jinxist/golang-backend-masterclass/README.md

 3. Jobs: A set of steps that execute on the same runner.
 Normal jobs run in parallel.
 Dependent jobs run serially.
 4. Steps: an individual task that run serially within a job. contains 1+ actions
 5. Actions: A standalone command.
 Run serially within a step.
 Can be reused.

+Day 12:

+Finsihed up Github Actions.
+Main blockers what using the service container for postgres, adding the necessary evironment variables.
+More details can be found (here)[https://docs.github.com/en/actions/using-containerized-services/creating-postgresql-service-containers], and running migrate tools with the right CLI.
+Links can be found (here)[https://github.com/golang-migrate/migrate#cli-usage] also.